WormBase/website-public/README.md

 `make local` and wait for website/Catalyst and webpack(DevServer) to start. _(Running this for the first time will take some time, due to the download of container images and npm dependencies.
 Subsequent runs will be much faster.)_

+Please browse to the `http://localhost:CATALYST_PORT` (instead of the WEBPACK_SERVER_PORT) for testing of the website.

 **To shutdown your development stack cleanly:**

 `make local-down`